aligent/serverless-aws-nodejs-service-template/README.md

 #### DynamoDB ####

-If you want to use DynamoDB offline, you'll need to run `serverless dynamodb install` in your project once, to download the local dynamodb code.
+If you want to use DynamoDB offline, uncomment the line `- serverless-dynamodb-local` in serverless.yml.
+You'll need to run `serverless dynamodb install` in your project once, to download the local dynamodb code.

 #### SSM Parameters ####